CedricDeVijt/ComputerScienceNotes/Computer Science/Compilers/Lecture 5 Error recovery, type checking, and other semantic analyses.md

 ### Rules for Reachability and Termination
 - *For a simple analysis, follow these rules*: A set of rules is provided to determine the reachability and termination of statements in a simple analysis.
 ### Analyzing Control-Flow Instructions
-- *Remark*: Functions should never terminate normally and should always return a value.
+- Functions should never terminate normally and should always return a value.
 - *If-then-else*: Both branches of a conditional statement are reachable and should be checked for reachability and termination.
 ### LLVM CFG
 - *A control-flow graph*: Maximal statement-lists with the same reachability status are nodes of an adequate CFG for LLVM IR.